 The camshaft is a metal rod with offset lobes attached.
 These offset lobes rest against pushrods, which are attached to rocker arms.

 As the larger part of the lobe pushes against the pushrod, it raises it.
-The other end of the rod pushes against the rocker arm, which in turn raises or lowers the corresponding intake or exhaust valve.
+The other end of the rod pushes against the rocker arm, which in turn raises or lowers the corresponding valve.

 When the lower part of the lobe comes back around, the pushrod lowers back down, and the cycle repeats.

-Since the camshaft is attached to the crankshaft via the timing belt or chain, it doesn’t matter how fast or slow the engine goes; the camshaft always stays in perfect rhythm.
+Since the camshaft is attached to the crankshaft via the timing belt, it doesn’t matter how fast or slow the engine goes; the camshaft always stays in perfect rhythm.

 This is essential to keep everything operating smoothly and tweaking this time would be detrimental to engine performance.